Subscribe

 Here are my favourite options

-My favourite options - I mix it up - although generally they get regular pumpkin seeds and DDR Prime (to support their musculoskeletal system - I love how the oils are for so many purposes)
+I mix it up - although generally they get regular pumpkin seeds and DDR Prime (to support their musculoskeletal system - I love how the oils are so multipurpose.

 Pumpkin Seeds - one of the safest and most effective ways to treat worms they contain an amino acid called cucurbitin that paralyzes the worms and eliminates them from your dog’s digestive tract use raw organic seeds, not salted